AxonIQ/reference-guide/part2/command-model.md

 In Axon, aggregates are identified by an Aggregate Identifier.
 This may be any object, but there are a few guidelines for good implementations of identifiers.
 Identifiers must:

--   implement equals and hashCode to ensure good equality comparison with other instances,
+-   implement `equals` and `hashCode` to ensure good equality comparison with other instances,

--   implement a toString() method that provides a consistent result (equal identifiers should provide an equal toString() result), and
+-   implement a `toString()` method that provides a consistent result (equal identifiers should provide an equal toString() result), and

--   preferably be serializable.
+-   preferably be `Serializable`.

 The test fixtures (see [Testing](testing.md)) will verify these conditions and fail a test when an Aggregate uses an incompatible identifier.
 Identifiers of type `String`, `UUID` and the numeric types are always suitable.
 Do **not** use primitive types as identifiers, as they don't allow for lazy initialization.
-Axon may, in some circumstances, false assume the default value of a primitive to be the value of the identifier.
+Axon may, in some circumstances, falsely assume the default value of a primitive to be the value of the identifier.

 > **Note**
 >